SNaveenMathew/snaveenmathew.github.io/index.md

         - Hyperparameter tuning: randomized grid search
         - Evaluation: Multiclass accuracy, class-wise F1 score
         - Result: CNN model **significantly** outperformed majority guess in all cases.
 But other tickers could not be added as covariates - `memoryError` on 16 GB RAM

-### Research achievements

-- Applied for 2 patents in reinforcement learning and federated learning respectively
-- Currently working on publishing a research paper in reinforcement learning

 ## Knowledge Sharing